XeroKimo/xksl.SceneInitializer/README.md

 ### What's the point of the `DefaultSceneInitializer`?
 The default scene initializer allows you to pass in a payload as the start up scene so you don't have to create a 2nd scene to load in from.
 This allows for easier testing if your scene is meant to be loaded.

+### Why do I have to create a non-generic type inheriting from `DefaultSceneInitializer<>` or `SceneReference<>`?
+Both of these have to do with restrictions in Unity. `DefaultSceneInitializer<>` is needed because the editor can't display generic types nor can you reference assets of generic type. `SceneReference<>`'s issue is that you can't instantiate `ScriptableObject` which contain generic parameters.

 # Advanced
 ### Attaching a payload without calling `xksl.SceneManager.LoadScene()`